Alf-Inge Haaland

-Born in Stavanger and raised in Bryne, Haaland joined the youth academy of his hometown club Bryne FK in 1979, and made his first-team debut in 1989 aged 17.
+Haaland joined the youth academy of his hometown club Bryne in 1979 and made his first-team debut in 1989 aged 17.
 He signed his first professional contract with the club a year later.
-Haaland then moved to Premier League club Nottingham Forest in December 1993, making his debut against Leicester City.
-After a four year spell at the club, he moved to Leeds United where he had his first clash against Roy Keane.
-He was part of the Leeds team that reached the semi-final of the UEFA Cup and qualified for the Champions League.
-Haaland then proceeded to make his final transfer to Manchester City, where he clashed with Roy Keane several times allegedly resulting in long-term injuries, though he denounced these claims in 2003.
-On the same year Haaland took an eight-year break before returning to Bryne FK's third team and officially ending his career in 2013 with Rosseland BK.
+Haaland then moved to Premier League club Nottingham Forest in December 1993.
+After a four-year spell at the club, he moved to Leeds United.
+He was part of the Leeds team that reached the semi-final of the UEFA Cup and qualified for the UEFA Champions League.
+Haaland then proceeded to make his final transfer to Manchester City.
+In the same year, Haaland took an eight-year break before returning to Bryne's third team and ending his career in 2013 with Rosseland.

 Club career

 Early life and career

-Haaland was born in Stavanger and raised in nearby Bryne.
-He joined the youth team of his hometown club Bryne FK in 1979.
+Alfie Haaland was born Alf-Inge Rasdal Håland on 23 November 1972 in Stavanger, and was raised in nearby Bryne.
+He joined the youth team of his hometown club Bryne in 1979.
 He made his first-team debut in 1989, aged 17, and established himself in the team the following year after signing his first professional contract with Bryne.